-9.1 Saint Christina's School recognises that pupils at School with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.

-- 9.2 Some children with medical conditions may be disabled and where this is the case the School will comply with its duties under the Equality Act 2010. - 9.3 Children who have severe medical issues have IHC Plans (Individual Health Care Plan).
-Some may also have a special educational need and may have an EHCP which brings together health and social care needs, as well as their special educational provision as stated in the SEND Code of Practice (2014).
+- 9.1 Saint Christina's School recognises that pupils at school with medical conditions should be properly supported with reasonable adjustments so that they have full access to education, access the school environment, including school trips and physical education. - 9.2 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - 9.3 Children who have severe medical issues have IHC Plans (Individual Health Care Plan).
+Some may also have a special educational need and may have an EHCP which brings together health and social care needs, as well as their special educational provision as stated in the SEND Code of Practice (2015).
 We strive to have regular contact with Occupational Therapists, Physiotherapists, Speech Therapists and teachers for visual / hearing impairment on a regular basis when needed, to ensure that provision is effective and person-centred.